colinoflynn/colins-pcb-intro/README.md

 # Colin's PCB Introduction

-This repo contains (Colin O'Flynn)[www.oflynn.com]'s presentation on PCB design.
+This repo contains [Colin O'Flynn](www.oflynn.com)'s presentation on PCB design.
 Despite the name this wasn't designed as a very in-depth presentation, instead it was a single class lecture given at Dalhousie University to the 2025 ECED3901 (Design II) students so they had some background in PCB design.